 It’s a lovely mashup of prompts, writing tips, and project starters.
 There are also photos to help you generate ideas.
 Plus, the author shares her own writing experiences, insights, and anecdotes in short essays throughout the book.

-Each page contains a prompt, image, idea, quote, writing exercise, or bit of wisdom.
+Each page contains a prompt, an image, an idea, a quote, a writing exercise, or a bit of wisdom.
 This book is a treasure trove for writers.

 One of my favorite pages offers a list of word prompts.
 It’s labeled as a list of verbs: racket, snug, green, spoon, boggle, and snake.
 The list is followed by a note pointing out that all these words are not verbs, then offers the following suggestions:

 - Jeremy is racketing across the lawn as we speak!

 - Can you hear earthworms snugging out of the ground as the sun greens the trees?